 The Lethaby Gallery is situated inside Central Saint Martins art college and celebrates the work of the students, both past and present.
 All exhibitions are open to the public and free to attend.
 Expect thought-provoking film, photography, jewellery, breathtaking fine art, textiles, and sculpture in an exhibition programme that offers a glimpse into some of the most exciting creative minds in the country.
 Find the exhibitions for 2020 here.

 Even MORE free stuff, you say..?

 The events programme at King’s Cross runs all year, and much of what’s on is completely free.
-Highlights include the Everyman Film Festival, Cubitt Sessions, the free open-air music festival, album launches at Spiritland and London’s largest illustration fair at House of Illustration.
+Highlights include the Everyman Film Festival, Cubitt Sessions the free open-air music festival and unmissable album launches at Spiritland.
 And that’s not to mention a host of pop-ups, one-off events, and celebrations, everything from foodie workshops to late-night science expos, free yoga sessions to mini craft beer festivals.
 Check out the full listing of events and happenings here.